MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 #### How do I convert my trial environment to a production environment?

-For more information, see [About trial environments](/power-platform/admin/trial-environments).
+To learn more, go to [About trial environments](/power-platform/admin/trial-environments).

 #### Where can I find more information about license management in Power Apps and Power Automate?